Legislature-approved budget moves to governor’s desk

 The K-12 education budget approved last week includes a record $15.2 billion for Michigan students, increasing the foundation allowance by more than $300 million — up to $240 more per student.
 Additional support is provided for special education, early literacy, school safety and several other programs.

-The budget now moves to Gov. Whitmer’s desk for her consideration.
-The Legislature-approved budget costs taxpayers significantly less than the plan she proposed in March and does not include her recommended 45-cent per gallon gas tax increase.
+The budget now moves to Gov. Whitmer’s desk for her consideration to be signed into law.
+The Legislature-approved budget costs taxpayers significantly less than the plan she proposed in March and does not include her recommended 45-cent per gallon tax increase.

 State Rep. Mike Mueller, of Linden, has announced House Republicans have unveiled a plan giving the people of Michigan more certainty and control in these challenging times – allowing for data-driven COVID-19 responses that reflect conditions in local communities.